mistyliao/cis-195-f21/apps/app-2/app-2.md

 # App 2: Tic Tac Toe

-Discuss this app & get help on [Piazza](https://tiny.cc/cis195-piazza).
+Discuss this app & get help on [Piazza](https://piazza.com/upenn/fall2021/cis1952012021c/home).
 Please leave feedback by creating a GitHub issue or by posting on Piazza.
 Remember -- Stack Overflow and Google are encouraged, but DO NOT copy code.
 Ideas may be discussed with classmates, but don't work together.

 This assignment has 2 parts.
-Part A covers the interface and app structure, and Part B covers the game logic. **You must submit each section to canvas by the due date.** Part B will be added next week.
+Part A covers the interface and app structure, and Part B covers the game logic. **You must submit each section to Canvas by the due date.** Part B will be added next week.

 **Expected Duration:** 1+ hours for Part A, and 2+ hours for Part B.

 **Deadlines:**
-* Part A: Thursday, Feb.
-6th at **4:20pm**
+* Part A: Monday, October 4th at **5:00pm**
-* Part B: Thursday, Feb.
-13th at **4:20pm**
+* Part B: Monday, October 11th at **5:00pm**

 - - - -

 ## Objectives
 * Make your first app
-* Learn about interface builder and swift
+* Learn about interface builder and Swift
-* Get familiar with UIViewController, UIButton, UILabel, and UIView
+* Get familiar with UIKit components, such as UIViewController, UIButton, UILabel, and UIView

 ![](/apps/app-2/assets/fig1.png?raw=true)